 We compared the percentage of meeting job performance expectations across colleges within major metros in the country (see Table 1).
 We found similar trends to those with regard to job performance in states.
 Delhi (north) shows the highest percentage followed by Kolkata (East), cities in the West, and the lowest figures were observed in colleges in Southern cities.

 The skew in the percentage of meeting job performance expectations is quite high, for instance, the technology product job performance in Delhi is as high as 1 in every 9 candidates and as low as 1 in every 200 in Chennai.
-Even though Bengaluru has similar technology services’ job performance as compared to other Southern and Western cities, it shows a much higher probability of meeting job performance expectations for technology product companies.
+Even though Bengaluru has similar technology services’ job performance as compared to other Southern and Western cities, it shows much higher probability of meeting job performance expectations for technology product companies.
 This indicates that candidates in Bengaluru do much better at coding and algorithms even though they show similar English and cognitive skills.
 This could be better exposure to coding either at home, school, or college.

 The reason for this skew is explained again by the trend in the number of colleges in each of these cities (See Table 2 below).
 The proliferation of software engineering colleges in South India and the West has brought down the percentage of meeting job performance expectations figures.
 There are way lesser software engineering colleges both in Delhi and Kolkata—this is in spite of the fact that the population of Delhi is much more than Southern cities and comparable to that of Mumbai.

 Technology companies around the world want to meet their hiring goals with confidence, and that means hiring high-quality software engineers.
 With hundreds of thousands of software engineering graduates in India, the percentage of those graduates who meet the job performance expectations is not equal.
-Our study provided a guide for hiring managers and leaders that want to build teams based in India.
+Our study provided a guidance for hiring managers and leaders that want to build teams based in India.
 The “employability” of software engineering graduates in India based on the state is complex because of many socio-economic and developmental factors.
 What hiring managers need to focus on is finding the software engineers that have the technical competence and skills, not just those that are book-smart.